ayatsko/ayatsko.github.io/_posts/2024-12-20-new-publication-who-is-eating-the-inside-of-trees.md

 tags: [documentation,sample]
 image: FE_cover.jpg
 ---
 Following previous work in the Iron Range of far North Queensland, Australia, we recently published a paper exploring the decomposers that contribute to wood decomposition occurring within live trees.
 We leveraged the data from our previous destructive harvest study (read it [here](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.14375)!) to determine the relative roles of microbes and termites in the internal tree damage process.
-Now, you can read all about our [new findings](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2435.14727) published in Functional Ecology!
+Now, you can read all about our [new findings](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2435.14727) published in Functional Ecology, or have a listen to the [podcast](https://buff.ly/NzZgdVg) that I did with the British Ecological Society which tells the story of this study and our results.

 ![]({{ site.url }}{{ site.baseurl }}/pics/FE1.png)